jamerst/ToDo-ASP.NETCore-React/README.md

 ### Authentication
 Authentication is provided using JWT tokens.
 To obtain a token, `POST /api/auth/login` with `email` and `password`.
 This token should be provided as a bearer in the Authorization HTTP header of any requests made.
 These tokens are valid for 24 hours (configurable).

+The database is pre-populated with two accounts: test@test.com and admin@test.com, the latter of which is designated as an admin user.
+The password for both accounts is "password".

 ### Back-End Configuration
 A full CRUD interface exists for managing data in the system, but there is no user interface for this.
 Only users designated as admin with a boolean flag can access it.
 A JWT token with this flag set is required.
 The available endpoints are as follows:
 #### Create